SAP-samples/abap-oo-basics/README.md

 2. In the dialog that appears, select all development objects in the transport request (that you created for the demo content installation) and choose `Activate`.

 ## Known Issues
-In the ABAP Trial on SAP Cloud Platform you sharing an ABAP instance with many other users.
+In the ABAP Trial on SAP Business Technology Platform you sharing an ABAP instance with many other users.
 Only one user on this system may import this sample as all object names must be globally unique.
 If you receive an error that the objects already exists upon import, search the system for classes named ZCL_OO_TUTORIAL*.
 Someone has already imported the content in your trial system and you can simply start with that imported version.

 ## How to obtain support
 This project is provided "as-is": there is no guarantee that raised issues will be answered or addressed in future releases.